weaveworks/weave-gitops-private/docs/adrs/0011-pipelines.md

 ## Decision

 Pipelines implementation will start by using the `hybrid` solution and evolve the solution accordingly to emerging requirements
 (if needed).
-This solution offers has been decided as it offers a balanced approach in terms of
+This solution has been decided as it offers a balanced approach in terms of
 - simplicity: to start shipping towards 0.1 without the complexity that other solutions like `full crd` could impose in terms of machinery.
 - performance: provides a better query path experience than solutions like purely `label` alternative.
 - flexible for the unknowns: it is flexible enough to reduce risks towards 1.0.